uzh-rpg/sb_min_time_quadrotor_planning/README.md

-# sb_min_time_quad_planning
+## Minimum-Time Quadrotor Waypoint Flight in Cluttered Environments

-Code for the project Minimum-Time Quadrotor Waypoint Flight in Cluttered Environments
+Source codes and datasets will be provided after publication.